 If you worked at your regular job on a day you were supposed to be off of work receiving Paid Family Leave benefits, you should tell OPFL right away.
 You will have to repay the benefits for the days you worked, or you will have your future Paid Family Leave benefits reduced by that amount.
-You can contact OPFL using the online portal or by phone.
+You can contact OPFL using the online portal, by phone, or in person.